 We see a lot of conversation happening, but we haven't really heard direct questions.
 It's more roundabout.
 And I also heard several times about a timeline that was clearly stated.
 Thank you, Ms. Fertig.
 It was well presented.
 There was another particular member that's not a voting member that sits at the table that gave definitive answers.
-And I did hear, but we're not talking about what we don't see.
-We're not talking about what we didn't read.
+And I did hear, but we're respectable titles and put in the work.
+But to get it moving faster it would be better if the chair would importantly not continue to allow a particular member to sit there and attack citizens.